gaus-fleet-lab/developer-documentation/docs/report.md

 ```
 You as device owner can create your own data type without define it in the GAUS admin UI before but there are some pre-define types.

-The main structure is that all types that start with event.* will end up in ES and all data types that started with
+The main structure is that all types that start with event.* will be handled as "events" and all data types that started with
-metric.* will end up in influxDB
+metric.* will be handled as metrics.
 List of reserved data types:

 ##### event.update.Status

 This event should be sent under a client update.
-Update Id is used to get the information about the source and target
+UpdateId is used to get the information about the source and target
  versions and type.
  ```javascript
 {